 Sec.
 10-15 Reserved.
-Outdoor solid fuel-fired heating furnace.
+Prohibition on the use of Outdoor solid fuel-fired heating furnace.

-Description: An outdoor solid fuel-fired heating furnace is any equipment, device or apparatus or any part thereof, which is installed, affixed or situated outdoors for the primary purpose of combustion of fuel to produce heat or energy used as a component of a heating system providing heat for any interior space or water source.
+Definition: An outdoor solid fuel-fired heating furnace is any equipment, device or apparatus or any part thereof, which is installed, affixed or situated outdoors for the primary purpose of combustion of fuel to produce heat or energy used as a component of a heating system providing heat for any interior space or water source.